 TINCorrect works by allowing you to enter a TIN along with the associated individual or business name and verifying that the information provided to you matches with the information the IRS has on file.
 You can check each TIN individually or use bulk uploading for larger batches.
 TINCorrect will remove any invalid TINs and typically return the results to you within one business day.

 By recognizing TIN issues before you file, you give yourself the opportunity to fix any errors prior to filing with the IRS and avoid penalties.
-You can then do a TIN solicitation to ensure you receive the most current information from the individuals and businesses for whom you are filing.
-If the TIN continues to be rejected, you will have proof that you made a good faith effort to correct the invalid information, which will also help protect you against penalties.
+Once you identify TIN issues, you can begin your TIN solicitation process.
+This helps to ensure that you have the most up-to-date information for your filing.

 Sign up with TINCorrect now and get 10 searches for free!